CenturyLinkCloud/PublicKB/AppFog/using-windows-to-deploy-your-first-application-to-appfog-step-by-step.md

 ![Pushing Application ](../images/Deploying-Your-First-Application-to-AppFog-Step-By-Step-11.png)

-That completes the process for publishing your first application to CenturyLink Cloud, Cloud Native Application Platform!
+That completes the process for publishing your first application to CenturyLink Cloud Appfog platform!
 This powerful platform allows for quick deployments that are easily scalable and provide the application availability that many organizations require.